craigcitro/site/content/books.md

 ## 2021

+#### *Calling Bullshit*, by Carl Bergstrom and Jevin West.
+4/5

+This is an excellent book; it has some flaws common to so much nonfiction, but it's still great.
+I suspect many a bright-eyed highschooler or college age kid could get a lot out of this book.

+My only real gripe here is that the audience most likely to get something out this book is the least likely to ever read or really appreciate it.
+There's also the common problem that the authors want to make the book appeal to a broad audience, so end up spending several chapters covering background (eg basics of statistics) that I suspect is filler for the bulk of their readers.

+Probably my favorite feature of the book is that it's not another "let's pick a topic and complain about it" -- the book is structured around constructive solutions to the problem of the world being awash in bullshit.

 #### *The Leprechauns of Software Engineering*, by Laurent Bossavit.
 4/5

 I wish I could convince more people to read this book.
 The main point it makes